AnyFetch/developers.anyfetch.com/blueprint.md

 ## Providers [/providers]
 ### List providers [GET]
 Retrieve all providers available for the current user, with document count and the date the last document created by this provider was updated.

+The key will be reused on the `token` property for every `/documents/` endpoint.

 + Response 200 (application/json)
     + Body